isomerpages/moe-standrewjuniorsch/_co-curricular-department/Character Education/Edusave Character Award (ECHA).md

 <p>Primary 4 to 6 $350</p>
 <h4><u>Nomination and Selection Process</u></h4>
 <p>You may nominate deserving Primary 1 to Primary 6 students.
 All nominations
-have to be made using the online nomination form,&nbsp;<a href="https://go.gov.sg/sajs2025echa" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/sajs2025echa</a>, available from the school website and Parent Gateway from Monday, 7 July, 2025.</p>
+have to be made using the online nomination form,&nbsp;<a href="https://go.gov.sg/echanomination2026" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/echanomination2026</a>, available from the school website and Parent Gateway from Monday, 27 July 2026.</p>
 <p>The main stages of the selection process include nomination, shortlisting
 and endorsement.</p>
-<p>3) The closing date for nomination is Friday, 11 July 2025 (5 pm) and
+<p>3) The closing date for nomination is Friday, 31 July 2026 (5 pm) and
 all nominations must be submitted by the closing date and time.</p>
-<p></p>